 In Southwestern Peru lies a small town surrounded by a small lake and surrounded by enormous sand dunes in the most infertile places on earth.
 This oasis only has 96 residents.
 This place offers you a good spot to catch the sunset and also explore the town’s rustic shops and be adventurous and try out sandboarding!

 Walk up to the Monastery of Santa Maria dell’Isola in Tropea, Italy

 Are you up for a secret getaway?
 Like literally, a secret getaway.
 Then pack your bags and head to Tropea, Italy.
 Get a good view of this 12th century Norman cathedral Franciscan monastery.
 This place is a best kept secret of Italians where they all go to for vacations.
 (Apologies to the Italians for sharing it with the world!)
 Not a lot of travellers know about this place yet.
 Not only do you get the scenic view of the castle but you can also enjoy an afternoon dip in its warm, turquoise clear water.
 How can you resist a dramatic coastal cliff view while you’re sunbathing?

-Unknown Places #15: Psychedelic Salt Mines in Yekaterinburg, Russia
+Visit the Psychedelic Salt Mines in Yekaterinburg, Russia

-Unknown Places #17: Montreal Botanical Garden, Canada
+Mooch around Montreal Botanical Garden, Canada

 This 75 -hectare of fine greenery is known to be one of the world’s greatest botanical gardens.
 Visitors often visit this botanical garden with some thirty thematic gardens and 10 exhibition greenhouses.
 This place is surely for all the nature lovers who enjoys a day to be one with nature.

-Unknown Places #18: The inverted tower in Quinta de Regaleira, Portugal
+Climb the inverted tower in Quinta de Regaleira, Portugal

 Las Lajas Sanctuary in Ipiales, Colombia

 Dive into Seegrotte in Hinterbrühl, Austria

-Located in Hinterbruhl Austria, this lake is considered as Europe’s largest subterranean lake.
-This is known to be 60 meters below ground level.
+Located in Hinterbruhl Austria, this lake is considered to be Europe’s largest subterranean lake.
+Stretching 60 meters below ground level.

 See the Gassho-zukuri farmhouses in Shirakawa-gō and Gokayama, Japan

-Unknown Places #24: Mount Sanqing, Jiujiang in Mount Sanqing, China
+Go to Mount Sanqing, Jiujiang in Mount Sanqing, China

 So what are you waiting for?
 It’s time to travel the road less travelled!